Linh91/CV/README.md

 ## Interests
-I enjoy keeping active and believe that it's important for both the body and the mind.
+I enjoy keeping active and believe that it is important for both the body and the mind.
 I strength train religiously and love trying out new activities.
-I am part of London Fight Factory were I train in Brazilian Jujitsu.
+I am part of London Fight Factory where I train in Brazilian Jujitsu.
 I have taken part in obstacles such as Rough Runner and have survived charity runs.

-In my spare time I also enjoy reading crime novels, eating and socialising with my friends and family.
+In my spare time I also enjoy reading crime novels and socialising with my friends and family.
+I would also consider myself as a keen foodie.

 I have a passion for traveling and a sense of adventure.
 I have been fortunate to have backpacked many places across the world.
 I also spent three life changing months volunteering in Tanzania where I was able to experience a world that was completely outside of my comfort zone.
 I left Tanzania with a more positive and grateful attitude to life.